Nearest Neighbor Sampling of Point Sets using Rays: Introduction

-From the perspective of the computer vision community, RaySense can be considered a shape descriptor, mapping from 3D point sets to a more informative feature space where point sets can be easily compared.
-Generally, descriptors try to capture statistics related to local and global features.
+From the perspective of the computer vision community, our method can be considered as a shape descriptor, mapping from 3D point sets to a more informative feature space where point sets can be easily compared.
+Generally, descriptors aim to capture statistics related to local and global features.
 See \cite{kazmi2013survey} for a survey.
 More recently, researchers have combined shape descriptors with machine learning \cite{fang20153d,rostami2019survey,sinha2016deep,xie2016deepshape}.
-RaySense applies more generally to data in arbitrary dimensions.
+But all these works focus primarily for point sets in $3$D, RaySense applies more generally to data in arbitrary dimensions.

-Some methods use machine learning directly on the point set to directly learn features for specific tasks, such as classification \cite{atzmon2018point,klokov2017escape,li2018pointcnn,qi2017pointnet, qi2017pointnet++, simonovsky2017dynamic, wang2017cnn,wang2019dynamic, zhou2018voxelnet}.
-Rather than using machine learning on the point set, we use the RaySense signature as input.
-We show this is more efficient for classification in \S~\ref{sec:NN}.
+Some methods use machine learning directly on the point set to learn features for specific tasks, such as classification \cite{atzmon2018point,klokov2017escape,li2018pointcnn,qi2017pointnet, qi2017pointnet++, simonovsky2017dynamic, wang2017cnn,wang2019dynamic, zhou2018voxelnet}.
+PointNet \cite{qi2017pointnet} pioneered deep learning on point clouds by applying independent operations on each point and aggregating features using a symmetric function.
+Building upon that, other architectures \cite{qi2017pointnet++,Shen_2018_CVPR} exploit neighboring information to extract local descriptors.
+SO-Net \cite{li2018so} uses self-organizing maps to hierarchically group nodes while applying fully-connected layers for feature extraction.
+PCNN \cite{atzmon2018point} defines an extension and pulling operator similar to the closest point method \cite{ruuth2008simple, macdonald2013simple} to facilitate the implementation of regular convolution.
+DGCNN \cite{wang2019dynamic} and PointCNN \cite{li2018pointcnn} generalize the convolution operator to point sets.

-Salient points tend to appear more frequently within the RaySense signature.
-By retaining only the most frequently repeated points, RaySense resembles keypoint detectors \cite{krig2016interest} or compression algorithms.

-The ray-casting and ray-tracing communities~\cite{hadwiger2005:raycasting, KrugereWestermann2003:gpuvolume, Peddie2019RayTracingBook} use kd-tree--based algorithms for very efficient computation of nearest-neighbor queries, curvature, and other quantities, for very large sets of rays.
-These techniques would be useful for improving the efficiency of RaySense implementations.
+In contrast, our approach uses the RaySense sketch as input rather than applying machine learning directly to the point set.
+In \S~\ref{sec:NN}, we present a deep learning model for $3$D point cloud classification based on this idea.
+Our experiments suggest that the model is very efficient for classification, and the resulting classifiers can be robust against outliers by storing multiple nearest neighbors to points on the ray.